 A lot of people know I am not a huge fan of market analyst ratings.
 Early on in my exploration of the market I thought I wanted to be an analyst as I thought that these people were paid to do great research and really dig deep on companies.
 I really enjoyed my time as an industry analyst over at Ferris Research and thought that stock market analysts had similar roles.
 I understood they were financed by the companies they were analyzing, but never thought that the lack of integrity because of that financing would be so poor.
 Obviously I never went that route.

 Instead I dump the money I save up into the investments I research through my ESPP and more sophisticated transactions.
 Usually this ends up being in areas of the markets that analysts aren’t watching or don’t have good things to say.
+Want access to all of my ESPP content?
+Book, spreadsheets, training videos, and so on?
+Sign up for the ESPP Wealth mailing list today!

 There has been some research into the validity of those analyst recommendations and it seems that when analysts make bad recommendations, they tend to escalate those recommendations instead of admit they are wrong, at least according to a study by Beshears and Milkman titled Do Sell-Side Stock Analysts Exhibit Escalation of Commitment?.
 They aren’t alone though, Stanford’s McNichols finds that buy/sell strategies based on analysts recommendations would leave an investor flat (no gain or loss).
 Then add the transaction fees and the investor would be losing money.
 This is commonly the logic that is used against technical analysis of markets.